Skip to main content

 Key Features:

-• • 300 PPI high-resolution display
+• • 300 PPI high-resolution display - ideal for reading compressed PDF files without quality loss

 • • IPX8 waterproof rating